Ultimate Disney World Guide To Packing For The Parks

 When night falls, Disney Cast Members bring out carts of light up gear to sell.
 Since these are pretty pricey, I recommend grabbing some glow sticks in advance.
 Michael’s is my go to store for purchasing them; you can get 12 for $1.

-Some people, such as my Mother, prefer to take Disney pictures on a real camera instead of her iPhone.
-If this applies to you, do not forget to pack a charged battery or extra loose batteries.
+Some people prefer to take pictures on a real camera instead of their iPhone.
+If this applies to you, do not forget to charge your battery or pack extra loose batteries.

 This is our most recent addition to our Disney backpack.
 We have found that it is really fun to video the parades to watch later as well as our ride experiences.
 It is a great way to relive our Disney memories exactly as they happened.
 Heads up, GoPro batteries drain really quickly so you may want to invest in a spare.